Shopify/hydrogen-v1/.github/releasing.md

 ## Things to consider and improve upon

-- Oxygen reads the hydrogen demo-store template from the `create-hydrogen-app` package in this folder.
-Until they update their workflow, we need to continue to publish this package whenever the demo-store changes.
+- Oxygen reads the hydrogen `demo-store` template from the `create-hydrogen-app` package in this repo.
+Until the Oxygen teams updates their workflow, we need to continue to publish this package whenever the `demo-store` template changes.